Bainuk people: Culture

 Many Bainuk are adherents of Islam, a process that began around the 17th century due to the influence of Muslim Mande scholars and merchants settling in the region.
 Some also practice their traditional animistic religion.
+The Kumpo was originally a Bainuk tradition, mixed with Mande concepts, that has been adopted by the Jola.

 The Bainuk are known as skilled dyers and weavers.